sbcgua/abap_include_assembler/README.md

 So you develop your program with as many includes as you want.
 Then run the include assembler and it builds you a single-file program which you publish then.

-The result can be save to a file or to **another program** or just shown on screen.
+The result can be saved to a file or to **another program** or just shown on screen.
 "Another program" remains inactive after update.

 ## Technical design and reuse possibilities ##